robot-dreams/portfolio/family-tree/README.md

 ## Notes

-- This was mostly a layout challenge; the hardest part was handling multiple spouses.
+- This was mostly a layout challenge; the hardest part was handling people who re-married.
-- There's also a Python script that crops square images into circles (with a transparent background).
+- There's also a Python script that crops square headshots into circles (with a transparent background).
 - This is a case study in how NOT to do reliable / maintainable / high-quality software engineering!

 ## Example